Here’s When Arguing Can Be Good For Your Relationship

 No relationship comes without disagreements.
 Check out this article with ways that arguing can be healthy in a relationship.

-Here is the thing about being romantically involved with another person: inevitably, they are going to do something that really irritates you.
-They are going to continue to irritate you repeatedly over the course of your relationship until acted upon by an outside force (which is really just you telling them that what they’re doing is bothering you).
+Here is the thing about being romantically involved with another person: inevitably, they will do something that really irritates you.
+They will continue to irritate you repeatedly throughout your relationship until acted upon by an outside force (which is really just you telling them that what they’re doing is bothering you).
 This is a fundamental truth of being in a romantic relationship.

 Relationship irritations are those little things your partner does that get on your nerves.
 For me, it’s when my husband leaves every single kitchen cabinet open after rummaging through them.
 Inevitably, the next time I walk into the kitchen, I feel obligated to close them all.
 For others, it may be their partner leaving their shoes in the middle of the floor when they get home and not moving them out of the way (in my house, my husband and I are both guilty of this, so it is probably only an issue for our cats to traverse).